xxxboxer535/ChatGPT-commands/README.md

 ```
 ## Find some inspiration
 ```
-Please write a outline for “(topic/title)”.
+Please write an outline for “(topic/title)”.
 ```
 ```
 Please write 10 random keywords for “(topic/title)”.